 So this post is to show you how I was able to remove all those un-watermarked images and replace them with watermarked images WITHOUT LOSING all the Pinterest links to those 30 000ish pins on Pinterest.
 It would be a disaster to lose all those pins and traffic.

-My friend Anneke from This, That & Life told me that at Haven they recommend making those images small and placing them at the end of your post and then place watermarked images in the post.
+At Haven they recommended making those images small and placing them at the end of your post and then place watermarked images in the post.